sinai-dev/UnityExplorer/README.md

 ### Mouse-Inspect

-The "Mouse Inspect" dropdown on the main UnityExplorer nav-bar allows you to inspect objects under the mouse.
+The "Mouse Inspect" dropdown on the main UnityExplorer navbar allows you to inspect objects under the mouse.

 * <b>World</b>: uses Physics.Raycast to look for Colliders
 * <b>UI</b>: uses GraphicRaycasters to find UI objects